aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/workbook-conversions/txt-to-excel/reading-csv-file-with-multiple-encodings/_index.md

 {{% alert color="primary" %}}

-Sometimes, your CSV file contains multiple Encodings (Unicode, ANSI, UTF8, UTF7, etc).
-Aspose.Cells allows you to load such CSV files and converting them into other formats, for example, PDF or XLSX.
+Sometimes, your CSV file contains multiple encodings (Unicode, ANSI, UTF8, UTF7, etc).
+Aspose.Cells allows you to load such CSV files and convert them into other formats, for example, PDF or XLSX.

 {{% /alert %}}